 For many people, fall is their favorite time of year.
-It’s not too hot, and not too cold, there’s a holiday all about eating candy and a second holiday all about eating way too much dinner.
-And that’s when the leaves change.
+It’s not too hot and not too cold, there’s a holiday all about eating candy and a second holiday all about eating way too much dinner, and it’s when the leaves make their colorful transition.

 Fall Leaf Cleanup

 Ideally, you should clean up fallen leaves once a week.
 Too many leaves can damage your lawn, because deep leaf cover blocks the grass from getting sun.
-Some people don’t have time to do leaf cleanup every week, but just make sure you’re doing it on a regular basis.
+Some people don’t have time to do leaf cleanup every week, but try to do it on a regular basis.
 Don’t leave it all for one big job at the end of the season – that’s too much for anybody to handle, and your lawn will look pretty scraggly by the time you uncover it.

-If you want to use a leaf blower, just be sure to do it on a dry day.
+If you’d like to use a leaf blower, just be sure to do it on a dry day.
 Wet leaves make the task much more difficult, since they stick to the ground and to each other.

 A wide rake that doesn’t snag on too many leaves can also make the task go a lot faster.
 Get rid of your raggedy old rake and go get yourself a nice, big one.

 Another important part of leaf cleanup is clearing fallen leaves from your home’s gutters.
-Why?
-Because clogged gutters could contribute to ice damming in the winter.
+Clogged gutters could contribute to ice damming in the winter, one of the most common winter insurance claims.
 Caused by snow melting on a warm roof, ice damming occurs when water runs down and freezes at the eaves.
 As the dams melt, they can leave water pools that can seep into your home and cause water damage.
 Clean gutters won’t eliminate the possibility of ice damming, but it will certainly decrease it.

 Landscaping Fall Cleanup: Lawn Care

-This is also a good time to aerate your lawn (which you might want to do before you fertilize it).
+This is a good time to aerate your lawn.
 Aerating is almost impossible to do once the ground is frozen, so you should take care of it while you’re doing landscaping fall cleanup.

 An aerator is a tool that plunges out “plugs” of soil and pulls them out of the lawn, creating small holes.
 This helps to loosen soil that has become too densely packed, and it gives the roots some breathing room to access water, air and other important nutrients.
 Don’t worry about picking the plugs up – they will break down on their own and return their own nutrients to the lawn.